The Resource Section located at the bottom of this page contains website links used to develop this FAQ.

 - If a parent/guardian refuses to allow the student to be examined by the school medical director, the school administrator should consult with the school district's attorney before enforcing any existing board of education policies.

 - Parental permission prior to the examination may be obtained but is not required.

-When conducting the physical examination, should another adult be present?
-Best practice is that another adult, such as the school nurse is present.
+Q: When conducting the physical examination, should another adult be present?

 Athletic Health Appraisal

-- Student Health Examination Form - Completed by a private health care provider or school medical director.
+- Required NYS School Health Examination Form - Completed by a private health care provider or school medical director.
 Required annually for the student wishing to participate in the school’s interscholastic athletic program.

-- Pre-Participation/Interval Athletic Health History - Completed by parent/guardian no earlier than 30 days prior to the start of the sport.
+- Sample Recommended NYSED Interval Health History for Athletics - Completed by parent/guardian no earlier than 30 days prior to the start of the sport.
 Required for the student wishing to participate in additional seasons of interscholastic athletics who has had a physical exam that school year.

 - Medical Certificate of Limitations - Completed by the private health care provider.
 Provides information on the activity and level of activity in which the student may participate during physical education for students with medical limitations.